-My son reached a point where he really wanted to learn salat and this is why I began then before the recommended age of 7.
+My son reached a point where he really wanted to learn salat and this is why I began then.
 I wouldn’t necessarily recommend beginning at 5 for anyone else just because he did, just seize the day when the enthusiasm is there and the time is right.
 Kind of like timing potty training.

 In addition to my son’s enthusiasm being the driving force, as it happened I started teaching him salat shortly after I finished what I refer to (when talking to him) as my ‘special break’ each month when I don’t pray salat.
 This is convenient timing if you can pull it off, because then you have a few weeks to work together before the break comes again.
 By the next month, he knew enough of the salat to pray independently with me sitting nearby (and helping as needed).
 If the timing hadn’t worked out that way, I might have started teaching and then we’d have a gap where he was on his own before he was ready, which probably would have been a rough start (my break is longer than a week :/).
 So, bear that in mind if you’re a mom in that situation.

 To use or not use alternative wording for Salat?